kosmasgen/SQLDomainGen/README.md

 It automates the creation of:

-* JPA Entities (with Envers auditing)
+* JPA entities (with Envers auditing)
 * DTOs
 * Mappers (ModelMapper)
 * Repositories
-* Services & Service Implementations
+* Services and service implementations
-* REST Controllers
+* REST controllers
 * Liquibase changelogs
-* Unit & integration tests
+* Unit and integration tests

 ---